KnpLabs/materialized-path/README.md

 == Materialized paths for PHP 5.4 ==

-Imagine you want to manaage a tree the OO way without beeing tied to any ORM.
+Imagine you want to manage a tree the OO way without beeing tied to any ORM.

 This library wants to be simple, you'll only need to use a Trait and provide a flat resultset.